dvdvideo1234/TrackAssemblyTool/readme.md

 Q: I want to change the active position of the next rail when stacking, could you help me with that?
-A: Do you see the yellow line with the circle, use E + RightClk or E + Shift + RigthClk to change its position and vice-versa.
+A: Do you see the yellow line with the circle, use
+     DUCK    ( Default: Ctrl ) +
+     ATTACK2 ( Default: Right mouse button ) for VICE
+     DUCK    ( Default: Ctrl ) +
+     SPEED   ( Default: Shift ) +
+     ATTACK2 ( Default: Right mouse button ) for VERSA
-   Now use the stacking option ( Shift + LeftClk ).
+   Now use the stacking option and you are done !
+     SPEED   ( Default: Shift ) +
+     ATTACK1 ( Default: Left mouse button ).

 Q: Well, I am having hard time placing the last track flat relative to the map ground, can you help me?